-For any $\balpha\in\cA$, the local ROM space $V^\ell(\balpha)$ is a subspace of $\widetilde{U}$.
-In the second (online) stage, an orthogonal basis in $V^\ell(\balpha)$ is found in terms of its coordinates in the universal space.
-The projection of the system into the local space $V^\ell(\balpha)$ and other computations in the online stage are performed using low-dimensional objects.
-Moreover, for any new parameter $\bbeta\in\cA$, the coordinates of $V^\ell(\bbeta)$ and the projected system \eqref{eqn:ROM} are recomputed in the online stage using fast (low-dimensional) calculations.
-Refer to \cite{mamonov2022interpolatory,mamonov2023tensorial} for implementation details, including a LRTD hyper-reduction technique for handling nonlinear terms in the case of non-linear multi-parameter parabolic problems. \end{remark}
+For any parameter $\balpha\in\cA$, the local ROM space $V^\ell(\balpha)$ is a subspace of $\widetilde{U}$.
+In the second (online) stage, we find an orthogonal basis in $V^\ell(\balpha)$ by its coordinates in the universal space.
+The projection of the system into the local space $V^\ell(\balpha)$ and other computations in the online stage are conducted using low-dimensional objects.
+Moreover, for any new parameter $\bbeta\in\cA$, the coordinates of $V^\ell(\bbeta)$ and the projected system \eqref{eqn:ROM} are recomputed in the online stage using fast (low-dimensional) calculations. {This online stage requires storing projected finite element $\widetilde R_1\times\widetilde R_1$ matrices and a total of $\widetilde R_{D+1}K_D+ \sum^{D}_{i=2}\widetilde R_iK_{i-1}\widetilde R_{i+1}$ real parameters from the TT-LRTD.
+This \emph{storage} requirement is comparable to that of full POD-ROM, but for new parameter values it enables recomputing parameter-specific systems without relying on offline storage. } For further details on implementation, including a LRTD hyper-reduction technique for nonlinear terms in multi-parameter parabolic problems, refer to \cite{mamonov2022interpolatory,mamonov2023tensorial}. \end{remark}

-\begin{remark}[Interpolation procedure] \rm In the TT format, the component-wise interpolation procedure \eqref{eqn:extractbt} simplifies to calculating $\widetilde R_{D+1}+ \sum^{D+1}_{i=2}\widetilde R_i\widetilde R_{i+1}$ inner products between the vectors $\bt_{i>2}^{\cdot,\cdot}$ and sparse vectors $\bchi^j$.
+\begin{remark}[Interpolation procedure] \rm In the TT format, the component-wise interpolation procedure \eqref{eqn:extractbt} simplifies to calculating $\widetilde R_{D+1}+ \sum^{{D}}_{i=2}\widetilde R_i\widetilde R_{i+1}$ inner products between the vectors $\bt_{i>2}^{\cdot,\cdot}$ and sparse vectors $\bchi^j$.
 Recall that $\widetilde R_{i+1}$ represents the compression ranks.
 This computation is straightforward to implement and highly computationally efficient.
-Similar observations hold for tensor ROMs that utilize CP or Tucker LRTD, as discussed in \cite{mamonov2022interpolatory}.
+Similar observations hold for LRTD--ROMs that utilize CP or Tucker LRTD, as discussed in \cite{mamonov2022interpolatory}.

 With that said, one can explore various more general interpolation methods in the parameter domain.
-For instance, it's possible to extend \eqref{eqn:bea} to the tensor-value mapping:
+For instance, {it is} possible to extend \eqref{eqn:bea} to the {tensor-valued} mapping:

 and define $\widetilde{\Phi} (\balpha)$ as a convolution of $\tbPhi$ and $\mathbf{X}$. \end{remark}